Stardust (2020 film): Casting

 In August 2019, Johnny Flynn was revealed in a first image portraying Bowie.
-Marc Maron, Aaron Poole, Roanna Cocharne, Jorja Cadence, Jeremy Legat, James Cade, Annie Briggs, and Ryan Blakley later joined in 2019 in supporting roles.
+Marc Maron, Jena Malone, Aaron Poole, Roanna Cocharne, Jorja Cadence, Annie Briggs, and Ryan Blakley were cast in supporting roles, along with Jeremy Legat and James Cade.

 Filming

 Filming commenced on 4 July 2019, taking place in Hamilton, Ontario, Canada, and also in the United States, and concluded later in September 2019.

 Music

 Bowie's estate did not approve the film and did not grant rights to use Bowie's music.
 Instead, Stardust has Bowie performing covers the real Bowie performed in this period, such as "I Wish You Would" by The Yardbirds and "Amsterdam" by Jacques Brel.

 Release

 Stardust was scheduled to premiere at the Tribeca Film Festival in April 2020, but the festival was cancelled due to the COVID-19 pandemic.
-Instead, the film premiered on 16 October 2020, at the San Diego International Film Festival.
-In August 2020, IFC Films acquired US distribution rights.
-It was released on 25 November 2020.
+Instead, the film premiered on October 16, 2020 at the San Diego International Film Festival.
+In August 2020, IFC Films acquired U.S. distribution rights, and released it on November 25, 2020.